Intellectual Property Overview

 Copyrights: Copyrights protect rights of authorship in published and unpublished literary, dramatic, artistic, and musical works, and in software.

 Patents: Patents protect inventions, including certain business processes.
 A provisional patent is a lower-cost, temporary patent application that serves as a placeholder until a more formal patent application is filed.
-Patent attorneys are usually specialists practicing only patent law; accordingly, I do personally provide patent law services but am able to seamlessly arrange these for you via my association with a law firm focusing on patents while personally handling your other IP law needs, so that there is no need to engage multiple law firms to protect your IP.
+Patent attorneys are usually specialists practicing only patent law; accordingly, I do personally provide patent law services but am able to seamlessly arrange these for you - including a free consultation on request - via my association with a law firm focusing on patents while personally handling your other IP law needs, so that there is no need to engage multiple law firms to protect your IP assets.

 Trade Secrets & Confidentiality and Nondisclosure Agreements (NDA): While not always thought of as within the realm of intellectual property law, trade secrets and other confidential business information that may not be protectable or adequately protected by copyright, trademark, or patent, may often be protected by contract and by proper conduct as confidential information or as trade secrets.